A13DO/movies-guide/readme.txt

 - NEW TASKS
 -- use ngDestroy to unsubscribe
+-- rating style#DONE
+---- Coming Soon style #DONE
 -- fix swiper Movie-Details
--- rating style
----- add orderd numbers on top movies
+---- add orderd numbers on top movies?
----- remove rename movies-list to home and remove home component.
+---- remove rename movies-list to home and remove home component?
 ---- CLEAN THE CODE.

 ---- ADD INCORRECT EMAIL OR PASSWORD WHEN LOGIN.
----- Coming Soon style

 ---- ADD FOOTER AND ADJUST COMPONENTS SIZES.
 ---- RESPONISVE IN PERSON_PAGE